 This calendar includes all official public meetings of the Tribal Council, community gatherings, and cultural events.
 In accordance with Article VI of our Constitution, all public meetings are announced at least five days in advance.

-Landin Dardar: Attending Huntingdon College in Alabama.
-Landin will be pursuing a degree in Sports Management while competing in collegiate athletics.
+Landin Dardar: Attending Huntingdon College (Alabama), pursuing a degree in Sports Management while competing in collegiate athletics.

 PRESERVING THE PAST, MAPPING THE FUTURE